 April 7, 2026

-SORTEE Conference 2026: Content submissions are now open!
+SORTEE Conference 2026: Registration is now open!

-The conference is FREE for SORTEE members (become a member), and the cost for non-SORTEE members ranges from $0 to $60.
 To join the SORTEE mailing list and receive conference updates, click here.
 We send a maximum of 8 emails a year.

 Accessibility